Scholarships that empower the

 Engineering

-Najman Family Scholarship
+Najman Family Scholarship for Engineering

 Awarded to a female student enrolled in undergraduate engineering studies in Montreal or Israel; based on need and merit.